 - Minimum cumulative GPA ≥ 3.0 (on 4.0 scale)

-- Completed Didactic Program in Dietetics or the following prerequisite courses:
+- Completed Didactic Program in Dietetics or the following prerequisite courses (must be equivalent to the courses listed from UW Madison):

 Adult Career and Special Student Services (ACSSS) is the admitting office for all University Special students.
 However, the Department of Nutritional Sciences makes the final admission decision upon review of all applicant materials.